For the main character page, go here.

 - Manipulative Bitch: Jughead believes her to be this.
 He might have a point, considering the pressure she puts on Archie to keep the evidence they have under wraps.

 - Mysterious Past: As it turns out she has one.
-Her name isn't really Geraldine Grundy, and she claims to have escaped an abusive relationship as the excuse for her fake identity.
+Her name isn't really Geraldine Grundy, and she claims to have escaped an abusive relationship as the excuse for her fake identity but its implied she's lying.

 - Teacher/Student Romance: She and Archie had an affair over the summer that she wants to keep under wraps.
 Its implied she might have had something similar with Jason before his death, and as she's leaving town she's shown admiring some other teenage boys, hinting she's done this before.
 The series 2 premiere confirms that this is definitely her m.o. as she is seeing kissing another teenage music student of hers, Ben.